lutris/lutris/CONTRIBUTING.md

 that can't be reproduced on the developers setup.
 Other issues, tagged [need help](https://github.com/lutris/lutris/issues?q=is%3Aissue+is%3Aopen+label%3A%22need+help%22) might be a bit more technical to resolve but you can always have a look and see if they fit your area of expertise.
-Also, while not fully ready, we do appreciate receiving translations for other languages, support for i18n will come in a future update.

 Note that Lutris is not a playground or a toy project.
 One cannot submit new features that aren't on the roadmap and submit a pull request for them without